 La Alegria

-“The parents in La Alegria are very excited about the library project,” says Walter, educate.‘s project coordinator.
+“The parents in La Alegria are very excited about the library project,” said Walter, educate.‘s project coordinator, after the initial meetings with the local library committee.
 “They never imagined that they would have the opportunity to work on a project like this at their school.”

 The first community meeting at the school